JIMMIE DEAL

 James Robert Deal was born in Memphis, Tennessee, on September 17, 1914.
 Everyone knew him as "Jimmie."
 Jimmie's father, Albert Deal, moved from Conover, North Carolina to Memphis at some point.

 Jimmie had a grandfather named James Robert Diehl back in North Carolina, who was a hard wood floor layer.
 "Diehl" is a German word for a type of wood or flooring wood.
-The Diehls were hardwood floor layers.
+The Diehls were hardwood floor layers from Germany, conservative Lutherans.
 "Diehl" is pronounced the same as "Deal."
 James Robert Diehl changed his name to James Robert Deal to go with his business slogan, "a good deal more for a good deal less."

 Jimmie's mother was Ada Mahaffey, who was of Irish descent.
 Jimmie's siblings were Albert Deal, Jr., Clara Deal Dellinger, and Eva Deal Westbrook.